IonicaBizau/show-a-license/CONTRIBUTING.md

 # :eight_spoked_asterisk: :stars: :sparkles: :dizzy: :star2: :star2: :sparkles: :dizzy: :star2: :star2: Contributing :star: :star2: :dizzy: :sparkles:  :star: :star2: :dizzy: :sparkles: :stars: :eight_spoked_asterisk:

-So, you want to contribute to this project!
-That's awesome.
-However, before doing so, please read the following simple steps how to contribute.
-This will make the life easier and will avoid wasting time on things which are not requested. :sparkles:
+So, you want to contribute to this project?
+That's awesome!
+However, before doing so, please read the following guidelines before contributing.
+This will make life much easier for our developers and will avoid any wasted time on things that are not necessary or requested at this time. :sparkles:

 ## Discuss the changes before doing them
  - First of all, open an issue in the repository, using the bug tracker ,